flywire/lo-p/docs/01-Concepts.md

 # Chapter 1.
 LibreOffice API Concepts

+!!! note "Topics"
+    Some History;
+    Help and Rxamples  for
+    the LibreOffice SDK
+    (lodoc, loguide); Office
+    as a Process; Common
+    Structures (Interface,
+    Property, Service, and
+    Component); Service
+    and Interface Inheritance
+    Hierarchies; the Frame-
+    Controller-Model (FCM)
+    Relationship;
+    Extensions; Comparison
+    with Basic

+    Example folder: "Utils"

 This chapter describes LibreOffice API concepts without resorting to code (that comes along in the next chapter).